About AFC

 This incident changed Ferris' life for the better.
 Ferris now shares this story entitled A Fighting Chance to help LEOs, other first responders, and the general community identify and combat signs of depression while developing resiliency through a focus on their greater purpose.
 Ferris shares a detailed account of the investigative piece of this critical incident, the impact of training on a critical incident, her efforts to recover, a battle with mental health, leadership successes and failures, and resiliency found through a focus on purpose.
 Ferris also includes considerations of peer support, tactical medical care, and post-critical incident management.

-As we expand, A Fighting Chance will include presentations on other topics with guest speakers from various backgrounds in the first responder community.
+As we expand, A Fighting Chance will include presentations and trainings on other topics with guest speakers from various backgrounds in the first responder community.
 Stay tuned for updates!

 Please contact us with inquires and check out our Events page.